-The United Kingdom (UK) left the European Union (EU) on January 31, 2020 (midnight Dutch time).
-From this moment, a transition phase applies, until December 31, 2020.
-During this period, all EU rules and laws for the UK remain in force.
-DHL Express is prepared and happy to advise you.
+The United Kingdom (UK) left the European Union (EU) on January 31, 2020.
+From that moment on, a transition phase applied until December 31, 2020.
+As of January 1, 2021, a provisional arrangement for a trade agreement between the EU and the UK will apply.

 DHL Express is prepared and ready to advise you, whether you are a consumer or a business shipper.

 A trade agreement between the EU and the UK was agreed on 24 December 2020.
 Pending formal approval by the European Parliament, a provisional arrangement is in force and is valid from 1 January 2021.
 This provides more clarity about the terms for trade between the EU and the UK.

 Download the Brexit pack below for maximum preparation and complete the checklist so that you are not faced with surprises.

 Brexit for consumers